Wrong Turn 6: Last Resort: Production

-Director Declan O'Brien was replaced by film director Valeri Milev for the sixth installment in the Wrong Turn franchise.
-Which originally served as a sequel to Wrong Turn 5: Bloodlines (2012) to complete the prequel trilogy, but was scrapped.
+Director Declan O'Brien was replaced by film director Valeri Milev for the sixth installment in the Wrong Turn film series., which originally served as a sequel to Wrong Turn 5: Bloodlines (2012) to complete the prequel trilogy, but was scrapped.
 Shooting for the sixth film was reported to have commenced in March 2014 in Bulgaria.

 Release

+Home media

 Fox Home Entertainment released it on home video on October 21, 2014.
 It grossed over $1 million in combined DVD and Blu-ray sales in North America.

 Reception

+Critical response

 28 Days Later Analysis reported on it being ten years "since actress Eliza Dushku played Jessie, a woman chased by a gang of cannibal hillbillies.
 A ten year run with five sequels makes the Wrong Turn film series one of the longest running horror franchises in recent history".
 Joel Harley of Starburst rated it 7/10 stars and wrote, "If anything, this is one of the best entries yet."
 Steve Barton of Dread Central rated it 1.5/5 stars and called it "all crap with a few good moments", though he praised Sadie Katz's acting.

 Court case

 In October 2014, a court case was filed in Ireland over the unauthorized use of a photo of a woman who went missing in County Wexford.
 The judge declined to issue a temporary injunction, but the case came back to court in early November 2014.
-As a result of the lawsuit, distributor 20th Century Fox recalled all DVD and Blu-ray releases of the film with no plan to repress or re-release and have also pulled all online streaming sources.
+As a result of the lawsuit, distributor 20th Century Fox recalled all DVD and Blu-ray releases of the film with no plan to re-press or re-release and have also pulled all online streaming sources.
 The movie was eventually re-released with the photo in question blurred out.